Last date modified: 2026-Apr-02

 • The attachment’s file name that appears is based on the value in the attachment name field.

-If you hover over an email icon, a tooltip window displays with information about who the email is from, the sent date, and lists any attachments or duplicate spares for the selected email.
-You can click on the attachment name or the name of the duplicate spare to open it in the viewer.
+If you hover over an email icon, a tooltip displays information about who the email is from, the sent date, and any attachments or duplicate spares.
+You can click on an attachment name or the name of a duplicate spare to open it in the Viewer.

-Note: Sent Date and Email From fields are typically mapped for email threads when you run Structured Analytics email threading on documents.
-The tooltip reflect those properties.
-If you do not map these fields in your Structured Analytics profile, or you don't use them in your workspace, Relativity will use the derived values from the Analytics engine.
+Sent Date and Email From fields are typically mapped for email threads when you run Structured Analytics email threading on documents.
+If you do not map these fields in your Structured Analytics profile, or if you do not use them in your workspace, the tooltip will use the derived values from the Analytics engine instead.

 If there are multiple attachments or duplicate spares, you can click on the link displaying the number of documents to display a slideout window of the actual list.

-Note: The tooltip window will not display for you after clicking the Enable Mass Edit Selection ( ) icon and switching to selection mode.
+The tooltip window will not display for you after clicking the Enable Mass Edit Selection icon and switching to selection mode.

 Selecting a different structured analytics set

-When viewing a thread in the email thread visualization pane, you can also select from any email threading structured analytics sets to view any differences for the sets run with different settings or on slightly different data sets.
+When you view a thread in the email thread visualization pane, you can choose to see results from any other email threading structured analytics sets.
+You can use this to view differences between sets that used different settings or saved searches.

-• You will only see structured analytics sets that you have access to in the drop-down menu.
-To see a set in the drop-down menu, you must have security permissions for all necessary results fields for the set.
+• To see a set in the drop-down menu, you must have security permissions for all necessary results fields for the set.

-• If a displayed email thread is not in the selected Structured Analytics Set, then the email thread visualization displays a notification that the current document is not in the selected structured analytics set.
+• If a displayed email thread is not in the selected structured analytics set, then the visualization pane displays a notification that the current document is not in the selected set.

 Using coding highlighting